Enetics, Inc. > Solutions > Communication

 Laptop computers with USB ports or RS-232 / 485 ports are used to download data locally from the recorder and update recorder configurations or firmware on-site.
 Local serial communications are common if a customer site is located in an area where cellular or wireless reception is poor or non-existent.
 Enetics software can be programmed to automatically detect the proper RS-232 / 485 baud rates for serial communication, but typically 38,400 bps is the default data transmission speed.

-Enetics products have the optional capability to utilize cellular modems for data telemetry.
-Many products have this feature integrated while some earlier products use external modems.
-Depending on the location of use, multiple cellular protocols exist and Enetics can support all of them.
+Electrical Products - The Enetics LM-3111 and LM-3431 Power Quality Monitors have the optional capability to utilize cellular modems for data telemetry.
+Depending on the location of use, multiple cellular protocols exist, including 3G and 4G networks, and Enetics can support many of them.
 Contact Enetics to discuss the optimal cellular protocols for your region of the world.

 Enetics provides optional RJ-45 connected, TCP/IP based, 10/100 Ethernet communication on many metering products.